 Coming-Up with a Proper BCM Programme

 Both small businesses and big corporations need BCM to maintain a competitive advantage and customer confidence.
-There is no blueprint for a proper BCM programme, but an organisation can use the following tips to ensure that they have a proper BCM in place.
+There is no blueprint for a proper BCM programme.
+An organisation can use the following tips to ensure that they have a proper BCM in place.

 Make sure you Have a Business Continuity Plan

-Businesses should take time to plan their business continuity strategies as it will help them identify gaps, risks and critical processes.
+Businesses should take time to plan their business continuity strategies.
+It will help them identify gaps, risks and critical processes.
 Understanding these factors will assist in coming up with an effective response and recovery plans that are tailor-made for the organisation.

 Let Everyone Know Their Role

 Staff can be better prepared for major incidents if they are aware of what to do, how to do it, and the right time to do it.
-Proper coordination during disasters will minimise the negative impacts on time, therefore, increasing the likelihood of your organisation recovering with minimal losses.
+Proper coordination during disasters will minimise the negative impacts on time.
+It will increase the likelihood of your organisation recovering with minimal losses.